AdrianNiu/twitter-sentiment-analyzer/README.md

 6. Under the chart page, user can view the saved sentiment pie chart with time stamp and keyword searched.
 User can add/edit note on a saved pie chart.
 7. Under the result page, user can view the saved tweets, timestamp, keyword, sentiment score and notes.
 User can also add/edit note on a saved tweet.
 8. Clicking "Delete" on a specific pie chart or tweet can remove it from the page with popped confirmation.
-9. By cliicking on the search button or home button, user will be directed back to the search interface to complete a new search.
+9. By cliicking on the search button, user will be directed back to the search interface to complete a new search.